Lunarbits222/Lunarbits222/README.md

 ## Inscription Proof
 https://mempool.space/tx/16d78f1c5adb88898a53fcda56c19725da4db27c11db3fbceae0caa5bb56c67a

+## LUNARBITS EQUITY FUND

+222.222 Million Tokens Minted
+$1.00 Par Value
+Protocol: Bitcoin Runes

+A RWA Asset Backed Security Token
+Pays  Profit Sharing For 5 Years commencing quarterly reporting 90 days after the closing of the fund.

+The Lunarbits Equity Fund is distinct and different project then the Lunarbits Meme Coin and LBITS Solana. it is operated by Lunarbits Equity Fund #1, LLC and by board of directors and fund managers and is not operated by Lunarbits Meme Coin advisors, planned DAO or community. it is designed for qualified investors and institituons that meet certain qualifications
 ##  LBITS MULTICHAIN UPDATE:
 LBITS, A multichain initiative inscribing 22.22 million ecosystem rewards tokens on Solana, was launched by Lunarbits.
 Lunarbits announced a long-awaited introduction of Lunarbits Engagement and Rewards Token to be minted on the Solana network in a TGE-Token Generation Event, known as Lunarbits (SOL).
 The TGE is forecasted to take place in November 2025, and the smart contract address and tokenomics of such will be updated here at that time.
 The Lunarbits (SOL) under the token symbol LBITS is not intended to replace the ecosystem of Lunarbits Bitcoin Runes but rather expand the community and invite further engagement in order to be eligible for rewards.